-PHYS275 (PermReq) Experimental Physics I: Mechanics, Heat and Fields; (2 credits) Grade Method: REG/P-F/AUD.
-Prerequisites: (PHYS 171 or PHYS 161) and PHYS 174.
-Corequisite: PHYS 272.
+PHYS275 (PermReq) Experimental Physics I: Mechanics and Heat; (2 credits) Grade Method: REG/P-F/AUD.
+Prerequisite: PHYS161 or PHYS171; and PHYS174.
+CORE Physical Science Lab (PL) Course only when taken concurrently with PHYS272.
 Methods and rationale of experimental physics.
 Intended for physics majors and science and engineering students who desire a more rigorous approach.
-Experiments chosen from the areas of mechanics (from PHYS 171), gas laws, heat, and static electromagnetic fields.
+Experiments chosen from the areas of mechanics (from PHYS171), gas laws, and heats.
 Theory and applications of error analysis.
-CORE Distributive Studies Physical Sciences Laboratory Course only when taken concurrently with PHYS 272.